SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 ## Monitoring The Script URL

-With the [PCI-DSS v4][pci] changes taking effect March 31st 2025, stricter monitoring of the script URL used in the iframe becomes a compliance requirement.
-Seamless View merchants are responsible for making sure that the script url used is issued from Swedbank Pay or another trusted domain.
-See section **4.6.3** in the link above for further information.
+With the [PCI-DSS v4][pci] changes taking effect on March 31st 2025, merchants are responsible for ensuring the integrity of the HTML script used in their integration, including monitoring what is loaded into or over it.
+Specifically, Seamless View merchants must verify that the script URL embedded in their iframe originates from Swedbank Pay or another trusted domain.
+It is important to note that Swedbank Pay’s PCI responsibility is strictly limited to the content within the payment iframe.
+For further details, refer to section 4.6.3 in the linked document.

-We recommend following the [Content Security Policy][csp] rules when setting up the monitoring and authorizing of scripts.
+To ensure compliance, we recommend implementing [Content Security Policy][csp] rules to monitor and authorize scripts.

-Make sure to whitelist the sites listed below, so the browser only retrieves content from them.
-While `https://*.payex.com` and `https://*.swedbank.com` cover most of the payment methods we offer, the digital wallets Apple Pay, Click to Pay and Google Pay are delivered through Payair.
-In addition to the Payair URL, these wallets will also generate URLs from Apple, Google, MasterCard and/or Visa.
-Make sure you whitelist them too, and keep yourself updated on their status in case they change.
+Merchants must whitelist the following domains to restrict browser content retrieval to approved sources.
+While `https://*.payex.com` and `https://*.swedbank.com` cover most payment methods, digital wallets such as Apple Pay, Click to Pay, and Google Pay are delivered via Payair.
+Alongside the Payair URL, these wallets may also generate URLs from Apple, Google, MasterCard, and Visa.
+Merchants are responsible for whitelisting these domains and keeping them up to date in case of changes.

-The same goes for ACS URLs.
-If these are are not whitelisted and maintained, it could result in issues with loading the 3D Secure 2 authentication interface.
+When it comes to ACS URLs, nothing is loaded from the ACS domain in the merchant's end.
+It will either happen within Swedbank Pay's domain or as a redirect, which will repeal the merchant's CSP.

 {:.table .table-striped}
 | URL    | Description             |